Shadid12/shadid-blog/api/javaScript-callbacks-vs-promise-vs-observable.md

 Promises give us a much cleaner syntax, they are easy for error handling and easy to read and maintain.
 Once we start chaining more async operations the process with promises gets much easier compare to callbacks.
 Inside **then()**, you can simply return the result of a function call.

-We can handle errors with ease, too!
+We can handle errors with ease too!
 Simply add a **catch()** block to your chain and it will catch any errors thrown by any of your promises.

 Consider the following example for instance